plgd-dev/doc/content/en/docs/services/http-gateway/features.md

 ### Planned Features

-- **&#x2610; Metrics:** The gRPC Gateway will provide metrics and monitoring capabilities, allowing visibility into its performance, resource utilization, and operational insights.
+- **&#x2610; Metrics:** The HTTP Gateway will provide metrics and monitoring capabilities, allowing visibility into its performance, resource utilization, and operational insights.